LHKong7/LeetCode-Havermeyer/doc/BookNotes/Computer-Networking-topdown-approach/Chapter2.md

 ***Throughput***:

+**Definition**: rate at which the sending process can deliver bits to the receiving process.

-Since other sessions will be sharing the bandwidth along the network path
+​	Since other sessions will be sharing the bandwidth along the network path

-Since these other sessions will be coming and going, the available throughput can fluctuate with time.
+​	Since these other sessions will be coming and going, the available throughput can fluctuate with time.

+The application could request a guaranteed throughput of `r bits/sec` and the transport protocol would then ensure that the available throughput is always at least `r bits/sec`.

+​

+​	For example, if an Internet telephony application encodes voice at 32kbps, it needs. to send data into the network and have data delivered to the receiving application at this rate.
+If the transport protocol cannot provide this throughput, the application would need to encode at a lower rate (and receive enough throughput to sustain this lower coding rate) or may have to give up.

+Applications that have throughput requirements are said to be **bandwidth-senstive applications**.
+Many current multiMedia applications are bandwidth sensitive, although some multimeida applications may use adaptive coding techniques to encode digitized voice or video at a rate that matches the currently available throughput.

+**elastic applications** can make use of as much, or as little, throughput as happens to be available.
+Electronic mail, file transfer, and Web transfers are all elastic applications.

+***Timing***:

+A transport-layer protocol can also provide timing guarantees.
+As with throughput guarantees, timing guarantees can come in many shapes and forms.

+​		An example guarantee might be that every bit